Cesare Perdisa: Racing career

-Cesare Perdisa was born on 21 October 1931 in Bologna, Emilia-Romagna, Italy.
+Perdisa was born on 21 October 1931 in Bologna, Emilia-Romagna, Italy.
 His father, Luigi Perdisa, was an agronomist from Ravenna and the editor of one of Italy's most popular magazines on agriculture, Terra e Vita; he was also a professor and faculty dean at the University of Bologna, founder of the publishing house Edagricole, and was appointed a Knight of the Order of Merit for Labour in 1976.
 Perdisa's older brother, Sergio, was to follow his father footsteps and join a publishing house specialized in books on farming but Cesare was more interested in a racing career.
 His Formula One debut was at the 1955 Monaco Grand Prix where he finished third on a Maserati behind Maurice Trintignant in a Ferrari and Eugenio Castellotti in a Lancia.
 Castellotti and Perdisa were significantly younger than the majority of the drivers around at the time, and forged a friendship that would last until Castellotti's death in 1957.

 During the course of his brief racing career, possibly due to his young age, Perdisa was often asked to give his car to his more experienced teammates when they encountered troubles.
 This happened, for example, on the 11th lap of the 1956 Belgian Grand Prix, when Stirling Moss lost the right rear wheel of his Maserati.
 Moss brought his car to a stop and ran a quarter of a mile back to the pits where he took over Perdisa's Maserati, which he drove to the finish.

-In January 1957 at the Argentine Grand Prix Perdisa gave his Ferrari to Wolfgang von Trips first and then to Peter Collins in an attempt to stop Juan-Manuel Fangio's dominance on his Maserati.
+In January 1957 at the Argentine Grand Prix, Perdisa gave his Ferrari to Wolfgang von Trips first and then to Peter Collins in an attempt to stop Juan-Manuel Fangio's dominance on his Maserati.
 Despite their best efforts, the trio couldn't keep up with Fangio and finished sixth.
 In March 1957 Perdisa was set to participate to the 12 Hours of Sebring but he withdrew his entry after he learned of the death of his teammate Eugenio Castellotti at the Modena Autodrome.
 Castellotti succumbed to his injuries after crashing a Ferrari he was testing for the event.
 Although Perdisa initially declared his decision to be of a temporary nature, his inability to overcome the shock for the loss of Castellotti eventually brought him to permanently retire from racing.